gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 We also re-use the ``pf_crypt`` utility (with its ``libsgx_util.so`` helper library and required mbedTLS libraries) that encrypts/decrypts the files::

-   cp ../ra-tls-secret-prov/libs/libsgx_util.so .
+   cp <gramine repository>/CI-Examples/ra-tls-secret-prov/libs/libsgx_util.so .
-   cp ../ra-tls-secret-prov/libs/libmbed*.so* .
+   cp <gramine repository>/CI-Examples/ra-tls-secret-prov/libs/libmbed*.so* .
-   cp ../ra-tls-secret-prov/pf_crypt .
+   cp <gramine repository>/CI-Examples/ra-tls-secret-prov/pf_crypt .

 Let's also make sure that ``alexnet-pretrained.pt`` network-model file exists under our new directory::